leontristain/modnotes/windhelm/tldr.md

 For details of each area, please refer to [this document](/windhelm/details.md).

+Also here are some complementary [anticipated future work](/windhelm/upcoming.md) that may come later as separate mods.

 ## The Big Picture

 This mod is an City Expansion mod for Windhelm.
 The overall expansion looks like this: